miriam-16/Polito/firstYear/secondSemester/PdS/OSInternal/Theory/1MemoryManagement.md

 Making statistics on time and access memory:
 - **hit ratio** is the number of times that page number of interest is found in the TLB;
 - **Effective Access Time (EAT)**, given the value of time to access memory t, we will compute $$hitRatio \times t + (1-hitRatio) \times 2t$$

+###### Structure of the page table
+Although modern computers support large logical address space, this implies to store a large page table, which is allocated continously in main memory.
+The best solution is to divide the page table into smaller unit, by using different approaches.
+- **Hierarchical Page Table** uses one or two levels paging algorithm with the idea to divide the logical address space into multiple pages tables.
+It <span style="color:DarkGreen">takes less space</span> and if a process doesn't need all the space, it <span style="color:DarkGreen">occupies the table gradually</span>, from the top.
+The page number of the logical address is splitted in two or three (depending on how many levels) when the first part is the index of the outer page table and the following is the displacement within the page of the inner page.
+(In implementation with three levels, there's a unique inner page table and two outer ones);
+- **Hashed Page Table** used to handle addresses larger than 32 bits, with the hash value being the virtaul page number.
+Each entry of the page table consists on the virtual page number, the value of the mapped page frame and a pointer to the next element on a list that stores all the elements thaht hash to the same location.
+During the computation of the physical address, the virtual page number is hashed into the table and is compared to the elements of the list (if there's a match, frame number is retrieved, otherwise the research continues to the next element);
+- **Inverted Page Table** tracks all physical address space, by storing the virtual address and information about the process it belongs (process id).
+It <span style="color:DarkGreen">decreases memory needed</span> to store each table but <span style="color:Red">increases time to search</span>.

+##### Memory protection
+In a paged environment, adding protection bits allow to check some features on frames and pages:
+- *read-write/read-only* bit is attached to each frame and allows to recognize the type of access to the frame;
+- *valid/invalid* bit is attached to each entry of the page table and identify if a page is in the process's logical address space in order to allow or disallow access to the page.

+## Swapping
+The act of moving processes between main memory and disk.
+This allows to oversubscribe the physical memory, so the system can accomodate more processes than there is actual physical memory.
+Since it would require a lot of time to move entire processes, swapping with paging allows process to transfer pages:
+- page out when a pege is moves from memory to the disk;
+- page in moves from disk to the main memory.

+There are different approaches to swapping:
+- *backing store* is a fast disk large enough to accomodate copies of all memory images for all users;
+- *roll out, roll in* is used for priority-based scheduling.